-Finding Your Voice
+Finding Your Voice 2024

-Finding Your Voice Programme 2018
+Finding Your Voice Programme 2024

-Topic One: The Writing Process
+Topic One: The Writing Process and Tools of Writing

-Topic Three: Narrative Technique
+Topic Two: Narrative Technique & Style

 Topic Five: Writing Genre

-Now that some of the basics have been established we look at different genres in writing so that you can start to get a feel for what you want to write.
-All the genres from crime, to science fiction, horror and romance are covered
+Now that some of the basics have been established, we look at different genres in writing so that you can start to get a feel for what you want to write.
+All the genres from crime, to science fiction, horror and romance are covered,

 and you will get a chance to try your hand at one.
-You may discover genre writing is not for you but it’s good to explore the requirements and make a conscious decision.

-Topic Eight: Developing Your Own Voice
+Topic Six: Metaphor and Developing Your Own Voice

 Metaphor is an extension of giving your writing personality, especially if you are able to infuse your metaphors with your unique perspective of the world.
 Many clichés are metaphors or similes, e.g. good as gold.
 These are fine when used in dialogue, but are to be avoided in narrative.
 On the other hand, a well-crafted metaphor helps to develop an original eye.